 It’s pretty common for a first appointment with our office to take about an hour.
 That gives us time to familiarize ourselves with your previous dental treatment, and understand your current oral health goals.
 Don’t forget to arrive a few minutes early.

 The new patient form helps our team get an understanding of your overall health.
-The financial policy and agreement form walks you through our policies regarding insurance, payment, and other financial requirements.

 During your first visit, we’ll complete a full oral exam – including x-rays – in order to assess the overall health of your smile.